 About Trustee Nathan Holt

 Greene County Trustee Nathan Holt took office on September 1, 2014.
 Prior to becoming trustee, he served one term as a county commissioner (2010-2014).
 As a commissioner, Nathan served on several committees, including the investment committee.
 During his tenure as a county commissioner, Holt earned the designation as a certified public administrator through the University of Tennessee and also graduated from the University Of Tennessee Institute Of Public Service Local Government Leadership Program.
-Nathan is a State of Tennessee Notary Public.
 He is a graduate of Walters State Community College where he earned an associate’s degree in business, and he also graduated with a bachelor’s degree in business administration from East Tennessee State University where he majored in accounting and minored in finance.
 He later earned a master’s degree in accountancy from ETSU.

-Nathan is very active in his community and has served as President of the Mosheim Ruritan Club, as a volunteer for the Greene County Shrine Club’s Annual Paper Sale, member of the Greene County Partnership Board of Directors, member of the Keep Greene Beautiful Advisory Board, member of the Town of Mosheim Planning Commission, member of the Town of Mosheim Board of Zoning Appeals and chairman of the 2016 United Way Campaign for United Way of Greene County.
-Nathan and his wife, Amy, live in Mosheim with their son, Jacob.
-They are members of Brown Springs Baptist Church where Nathan serves as an usher.
+Nathan is very active in his community.
+He is a member of Brown Springs Baptist Church.
+He has served as President of the Mosheim Ruritan Club, as a volunteer for the Greene County Shrine Club’s Annual Paper Sale, member of the Greene County Partnership Board of Directors, member of the Keep Greene Beautiful Advisory Board, member of the Town of Mosheim Planning Commission, member of the Town of Mosheim Board of Zoning Appeals and chairman of the 2016 United Way Campaign for United Way of Greene County.

 Trustee’s Primary Responsibilities